 Now, I’m working for myself and using my past experiences to help other startups.

 From working with startups, and from your experience starting up a company, what is a common mistake you see new startups make?

 A mistake I constantly see entrepreneurs make, and one which I made myself, is assuming they need to physically build something to test out their idea.
 It can be difficult to know how to apply the Lean Startup methodologies to your idea.
 It requires some creativity to test market demand, to test an idea without showing something built.
 It can be a difficult roadblock, but a lot can be done before needing to raise any money to build something.

-Another common scenario is when a startup founder has a lot experience in an industry, and has an idea for a solution.
-However, in most cases the solution is a very big technical solution, that needs large funding to build, a big gamble for a startup.
+Another common scenario is when a startup founder has a lot of experience in an industry and has an idea for a solution.
+However, in most cases, the solution is a very big technical solution, that needs large funding to build, a big gamble for a startup.
 You need to think; what is the most feasible first product you could sell.
-How do you get from simple beginnings to big vision.
+How do you get from simple beginnings to a big vision?
 That is the first step in the startup journey.

 What do you believe are the key elements to starting up a business?

-Industry knowledge is incredibly useful; experience in an industry gives you a huge insight and network to reach out to.
-It is also helpful to have knowledge of the ‘cash industry’ to understand where to get funding, manage cash flow, forecasting, etc.
+Industry knowledge is incredibly useful; experience in industry gives you a huge insight and network to reach out to.
+It is also helpful to have knowledge of the ‘cash industry’ to understand how to manage cash flow, forecasting, where to get startup grants in Ireland, etc.

 Having someone with User Experience (UX) skills is very important early on.
 Many non-tech founders hire developers who will simply create what is asked but you need someone who can iterate on a solution based on potential customer feedback.
 This is a very different discipline and makes the solution the developers build much more likely to succeed.